blackducksoftware/hub-spdx/README.md

 ```

 ## Other SPDX Tools
-If you a need a utility to validate and view SPDX files, you can get one here: https://github.com/spdx/tools/releases
+If you a need a utility to validate and view SPDX files, convert RDF format to HTML, etc., please see: https://github.com/spdx/tools/